hstreamdb/docs/docs/connector/tutorial/MySQL.md

 !!!
 Note

-    Up to the present, we only provide two built-in sink connectors which can subscribe data from streams and write them into MySQL and clickhouse.
+    Up to the present, we only provide sink connectors writing to MySQL or ClickHouse. **The recommended verion of MySQL is 5.7** and MySQL versions after 8.0 are not supported yet.

 ## Prerequisites